sass/sass-site/source/documentation/breaking-changes/import.md

   several years.
 ---

-Sass historically loaded dependencies in a single global namespace using `@import` rules.
-This causes numerous problems, requiring Sass members to be manually namespaced to avoid conflicts, slowing down compilation when the same file is imported more than once, and making it very difficult for both humans and tools to tell where a given variable, mixin, or function comes from.
+`@import` causes numerous problems, requiring Sass members to be manually namespaced to avoid conflicts, slowing down compilation when the same file is imported more than once, and making it very difficult for both humans and tools to tell where a given variable, mixin, or function comes from.

 The module system fixes these problems and brings Sass's modularity up to par with the best practices of other modern languages, but we can't get the full